 Similarly, a Prefilter Policy can contain one or more rules and the possible actions are shown in the image:

-Prefilter Policy got introduced in 6.1 version and serves 2 main purposes:
+The Prefilter Policy was introduced in the 6.1 version and serves 2 main purposes:

-The Prefilter Rules are deployed on FTD as L3/L4 Access Control Elements (ACEs) and are placed above the ACP configured L3/L4 ACEs as shown in the image:
+The Prefilter Rules are deployed on FTD as L3/L4 Access Control Elements (ACEs) and precede the configured L3/L4 ACEs as shown in the image:

-Note: Prefilter v/s ACP rules = first match is applied.
+Note: Prefilter v/s ACP rules = the first match is applied.

-The ACP contains a Block rule which uses a L4 condition (Destination Port TCP 80) as shown in the image:
+The ACP contains a Block rule which uses an L4 condition (Destination Port TCP 80) as shown in the image:

 The deployed policy in Snort: